openhie/instant/docs/docs/packages/core.md

 * `-d`: Run the services in a detached mode.
 This means that when you close or exit your terminal, the services will still be running in the background.
 * `-f`: Specify the location of the `docker-compose` file to be executed.
 Omitting this flag will look for the default `docker-compose.yml` file.
 * `--force-recreate`: This will force the container/image to be re-created if a newer version is found.
-This is useful when a new images has been released but not yet pulled onto the host machine.
+This is useful when a new image has been released but not yet pulled onto the host machine.

 ```bash
 docker-compose up -d --force-recreate